 Q. Who staffs the HCC?

-A. The HCC staff includes physicians, nurse practitioners, psychologists, nurses, a social worker, a medical assistant, and counseling clinic trainees—all dedicated to providing high-quality confidential services.
+A. The HCC staff includes physicians, nurse practitioners, psychologists, nurses, a social worker, medical assistants, and counseling clinic trainees—all dedicated to providing high-quality confidential services.

 Q. What are the costs for HCC services?
 Does a student need the Reed health insurance to use the HCC?